Lawyer: Cultural perception

 Some studies have shown that suicide rates among lawyers in certain jurisdictions may be as much as six times higher than the average population, and commentators suggest that the low opinion the public has of lawyers, combined with their own high ideals of justice, which in practice they may see denied, increase the depression rates of those in this profession.
 Additionally, lawyers are twice as likely to suffer from addiction to alcohol and other drugs.

+One study found that people tend view lawyers different based on attorney type, and subjects overwhelmingly critiqued lawyers, although they also viewed them positively as a whole profession.
+In this study, 74.4% participants found lawyers to be "more interested in winning cases than seeing that justice is served."
+An additional 67% agreed that lawyers are more interested in money-making than serving their clients.
+However, 64.3% of subjects strongly agreed that they felt positively towards lawyers and the legal profession.